Blue Jay (film)

-Blue Jay is a 2016 American romantic drama film directed by Alex Lehmann in his fictional feature debut, from a screenplay by Mark Duplass.
+Blue Jay is a 2016 American romantic drama film directed by Alex Lehmann in his narrative feature debut, from a screenplay by Mark Duplass.
 It stars Duplass and Sarah Paulson.
 The film had its world premiere at the Toronto International Film Festival on September 12, 2016.

 The film was released on October 7, 2016, in a limited release prior to being released through video on demand on October 11, 2016.